-P.S.
 Don’t wait until the holidays to try this recipe.
 You’re going to want to try this cranberry sauce right away now that apples are in season.
 It’s a great side for chicken, pork tenderloin, grilled salmon, or a vegetarian pilaf.
-And it’s a breeze to make.
+And yes, it goes well with roasted turkey, too.

 Looking at the photos of this cranberry sauce with roasted grapes, apples and shallots, I can’t believe how beautiful it is!
 I love how the cranberries and grapes intensify in color as they roast in the oven, and how the apples and shallots absorb the color from the cranberries, turning a deep rose color.
 It’s a visual feast.

-And the fruit smells heavenly as it roasts in your oven!
-You’ll be surprised at how easy it is to make this cranberry sauce.
+The fruit smells heavenly as it roasts in your oven and you’ll be surprised at how easy it is to make this cranberry sauce.

-After preheating your oven, add shallots, apples, and grapes and a bit of mild tasting oil (I used avocado but olive oil would be fine, too) to a large rimmed roasting pan.
-Roast for five minutes or so, then add cranberries and stir together.
-Roast for twenty-five minutes or until shallots and apples are tender.
+After preheating your oven, add shallots, apples, and grapes and a bit of mild tasting oil to a large rimmed sheet pan.
+I use avocado but olive oil is fine, too.
+Roast for five minutes or so, then add cranberries and stir them in.
+Roast for twenty-five minutes or until the shallots and apples are tender.

-Let the mixture cool for a bit before serving.
+Let the mixture cool for an hour or so before serving.
 Gently spoon it into that fancy bowl that your great-grandma gave you (or that you found at a thrift shop!).
 Garnish with a few sprigs of fresh thyme.
 You’ll hardly need a centerpiece with this beautiful roasted fruit on your holiday table.